thomwolf/Magic-Sand/README.md

 - if they end on land they will seek downwards to find water

 The behaviour of **rabbits**:
-- there is always 10 rabbits in the box
+- there is always a fixed number (4, 6 or 10 depending on level) of rabbits in the box
 - they move and stop
 - they live on land